SoftwareAG/c8y-docs/content/dtm/localization.md

 <a name=""></a>
 ### Localization feature

 The **Localization** feature is provided in the DTM application.
 To use this feature, subscribe to [Branding feature](/users-guide/enterprise-tenant/#branding) in the [Enterprise tenant](/users-guide/enterprise-tenant/#overview).
-Once you have enabled it, open the **Localization** page in the navigator.
+Once you have enabled it, open the **Localization** page by navigating to **configuration > Localization**.

-Additionally, if you want to add translations for the [custom property](/dtm/asset-types/#property-library) or [asset types](/dtm/asset-types/#asset-types) created, or if you want to add custom translations for the existing static text in the DTM application, same can be done using the **Localization** feature.
+Additionally, if you want to add translations for the [asset property](/dtm/asset-types/#property-library) or [asset models](/dtm/asset-types/#asset-types) created, or if you want to add custom translations for the existing static text in the DTM application, same can be done using the **Localization** feature.

 ![Main view localization page](/images/dtm/localization/dtm-localozation-main-page.png)

 Initially, the **Localization** page will show a row called **Group** as key.
 If necessary, add a translation for "Group" according to the explanation above.

-Once you create all custom properties and asset types, then all those names are added as keys in the **Localization** page.
+Once you create all asset properties and asset models, then all those names are added as keys in the **Localization** page.
 You can further add the translations as required.

 To add a new translation in the DTM application, you can add the text as key and add the translations as required.